Zoantharia: Captive propagation

-Zooanthids and Palythoa are propagated in captivity by cutting the polyps apart using a scalpel or scissors then attaching to a surface with cyanoacrylate glue.
+Animals of this order are propagated in captivity by cutting the polyps apart using a scalpel or scissors then attaching to a surface with cyanoacrylate glue.
 Gloves and goggles should be worn during this process.
 Drying the polyps with paper towel then gluing them to a small base with gelled cyanoacrylate glue ensures they do not drift in the aquarium when reintroduced.

 Toxicity

 Some (but not all) members of this order contain the highly toxic substance palytoxin.
 Even in small quantities, palytoxin can be incapacitating or potentially fatal.
 A 2010 study found toxic species for sale in three Washington, D.C. area aquarium stores.

 Reports are varied and conflicting on the potential dangers of handling the animal in the aquarist hobby.
 General opinion and practical experience holds that in order for this toxin to be dangerous to humans, the average aquarist would need to expose mucous membranes or freshly lacerated skin to the polyps, and average handling, propagation and aquarium maintenance is unlikely to pose any danger beyond a localized skin reaction.

 Other sources state that palytoxin can be absorbed through intact skin, and the danger of acute poisonings is quite real.
 According to a published case report a hobbyist was poisoned through skin injuries on fingers by a species of Parazoanthus, but recovered after three days.
 His zoanthid was found to contain 2-3 milligrams of PTX per gram.

 Research suggests that in sublethal quantities, palytoxin is a tumor promoter.

-Generally speaking, it is considered proper practice to always wear appropriate protective gloves and goggles when handling sea invertebrates.
+Generally speaking, it is considered proper practice to always wear appropriate protective gloves and goggles when working on an aquarium.

 Diet

 Zoanthids feed both by photosynthesis, aided by the zooxanthellae they contain, and by capturing plankton and particulate matter.
 Although photosynthesis aids in their nutrition, even species that do not actively capture plankton cannot live through photosynthesis alone.
-Zoanthids are often fed brine shrimp or krill when kept in aquariums.
+Zoanthids are often fed brine shrimp or krill when kept in aquariums for this very reason.